Andrea De Cruz

 Andrea Heidi De Cruz (愛麗 (爱丽, Ài lì); born 24 June 1974) is a Singaporean actress and psychologist.
 She left Mediacorp when her contract ended, but continues to work on an ad hoc basis.

+Early life and education

+De Cruz was educated at CHIJ Katong Convent and studied psychology at San Francisco State University.

 Career

 De Cruz was a psychologist before going into show business.
 Although not from a Chinese-speaking background, she speaks Mandarin and has acted in Channel 8 dramas.